 Yes, travel trailer tires can be aligned.
 But do you really care?

-You wouldn’t want to ruin your wonderful family RV trip and pay for something out of your pocket which wasn’t planned.
+You wouldn’t want to ruin your wonderful family RV trip and pay for something out of your pocket that wasn’t planned.

 Be smart, be safe!